rodrigoelp/little-stories/Unlikely adventures/29-Chapter-29.md

 Sam hesitated for a moment, he wanted to return to Hannah and Amir, but he gave another look at Moss and give her a big hug - *"Thank you.
 I'll take good care of... you."*

-Moss smiled and extended her slender arms around Sam - "You better go, if you don't wake up Amir might kiss you."
+Moss smiled and extended her slender arms around Sam - "You better go, if you don't wake up Amir might smooch you."

 "What?
-What do you mean kiss me?" - replied Sam.
+What do you mean with smooch me?" - replied Sam.

 "I think he is trying to revive you and he thinks someone told him he needed to push your chest and kiss you for a little bit" - replied Moss.